 Avg.
-Conversion / Session shows the average number of conversion per session across selected source properties.
+Conversion / Session shows the average number of conversions per session across selected source properties.

 Reports can be filtered based on one source property.
-For example, report can be filtered on a medium like email.
+For example, reports can be filtered on a medium like an email.

 All reports are analyzed on Source Properties.
 A maximum of two properties can be selected for the analysis.
 By default reports are available on Source.

 All reports are shown in the chart & table formate.

 All reports are by default shown in Bar chart format, sorted by the highest count.
 This report can also be viewed in Line chart and Area chart.

 Reports can be analyzed in the granularity of Hourly, Daily, Weekly, or Monthly for the desired visualization.

 Once you’ve viewed the report, you might need to share it with your team.
 You can download the report in order to do that.

 Charts can be downloaded in PNG format and you can export a CSV file of the tabular version.